C-Psyd/c-psyd.github.io/_pages/schedule.md

 # Invited Speakers

 **2022**
+* **Isabel Papadimitriou** (Stanford)
+: _What can we learn about language from language models?_
+: The development of successful language models has provided us with an exciting test bed: we have learners that can learn language from data, and we can watch them do it.
+In this talk I'll go over two sets of experiments that examine language representation and learning in language models, and discuss what we can learn from them.
+Firstly, I'll go over experiments that use transformers to approach a cognitive question: what are the inductive biases that help a learner in acquiring human language from data?
+To do this, we set up an experimental test bed where we create learners with different structural biases (nesting parentheses, crossing dependencies, regular patterns) and test their ability to transfer this knowledge to English.
+Secondly, I'll look at subjecthood (the property of being the subject or the object of a sentence) in language model embedding spaces.
+By probing the embedding space, we show how a discrete feature like subjecthood can be encoded in a continuous space, affected but not fully determined by prototype effects, and also how these properties come into play with a feature being universally shared among many languages.
+Insofar as computational models of cognition act as hypothesis generators for inspiring and guiding our research into understanding human language, language models are a very exciting tool to work with and understand.<br><br>

 * **Cory Shain** (MIT)
 : _Incremental Story Comprehension in the Human Brain_
 : A major goal of psycholinguistics is to understand the mental algorithms